henochjelvez/RequestKeyVaultAzure/README.md

 # RequestKeyVaultAzure
 This script did for extract the Key Vault the Azure.
-You can do the securuty test.
+You can do the security test.

 Welcome to the RequestKeyVaultAzure wiki!